MicrosoftDocs/powerbi-docs/powerbi-docs/sample-datasets.md

 By clicking any of the links below to download the Excel workbook files or .pbix files, you are agreeing to the terms above.

-## Available samples
+## Eight original samples
-Eight samples are available for you to use.
-Each one represents a different industry.
+Eight original samples are available for you to use.
+Each sample represents a different industry, and each is available in three different formats:

+- Power BI content pack in the Power BI service.
+- Power BI Desktop file, .pbix.
+- Excel file, .xlsx.

 ### Customer Profitability sample  ![Customer Profitability sample](media/sample-datasets/power-bi-cp2.png)
 [Take a tour of the Customer Profitability sample](sample-customer-profitability.md)